saucenet/sync/README.md

 - create a google cloud deployment (if that's possible) to streamline deployments, otherwise a more sophisticated gradle task could do a better job for deployments.
 - make serialization use json, or java serialization in order to allow deeply nested objects
-- fix the issue where endpoints/datastore marshalls integers / small floats into longs, which in turn gets returned as a String

 #License
 The MIT License (MIT)